Shawn-Nichol/AndroidKotlinGuide/Notifications/README.md

 1) Create a Notification channel.
 2) Create a NotificationUtil class in a Util package.
-3) In the NotificationUtil class create build the notification
+3) In the NotificationUtil file create build the notification, Show the notification in the status bar.
-4) Show the notification in the status bar.
+4) Call from Notification from a fragment.